still-crazy-productions/raingull/project_log.md

    - Tested successful translation of multiple messages

 ### ⚠️ Current Known Issues:

-- Model registration warnings in development environment (expected behavior)
-- SQLite foreign key constraint warnings during table deletion (handled by fallback mechanism)
+- None at this time

 ### 🚧 Next Immediate Steps:

-- Implement message sending functionality using the SMTP plugin
+- Implement message processing with the new unified storage approach
-- Add user management with email addresses for SMTP plugin
+- Add message distribution logic for the simplified architecture
-- Create a unified interface for managing both incoming and outgoing messages
+- Create a unified interface for managing messages across services
-- Add comprehensive error handling and retry mechanisms for message processing
+- Add comprehensive error handling and retry mechanisms

 ### 🚀 Git Push Workflow: